reduxframework/docs/docs/configuration/global_arguments.md

 ```

 ::: warning Redux 3.x Users
-For function name changes, please refer the [Redux 4.x Migration](../guides/other/migration-guide.md) guide.
+For function name changes, please refer to the [Redux 4.x Migration](../guides/other/migration-guide.md) guide.
 :::

 ## help_tabs
 <span style="display:block;text-align:center">![](img/help_tab.png)</span>

-This argument sets the individual tabs in the help dropdown.
+Set the individual tabs in the help dropdown.
 HTML is permitted.
 Any text passed should be surrounded by the `<p></p>` paragraph tags.

 |Name|Type|Description|